aosabook/500lines/contingent/chapter.rst

 So far, so good.

-But when dealing with document collections like a Sphinx project or statically generated blog, the dependency graph tends to be more complicated.
-For example, each blog post’s navigation might point the way to the previous post in the blog’s history and therefore need its title Like the body, the value of the title is discovered when we parse the post’s input markup:
+But when dealing with document collections like a Sphinx project or statically generated blog, the graph tends to be more complicated.
+For example, each blog post’s navigation might point the way to the previous post in the blog’s history and therefore need its title Like the body, the value of the title is discovered when we parse the post’s input
+markup:

 >>> g.add_edge('A.rst', 'A.title')
 >>> g.add_edge('B.rst', 'B.title')